Lenovo: Since 2014: Purchase of IBM server lines and other acquisitions

 In April 2014, Lenovo purchased a portfolio of patents from NEC related to mobile technology.
 These included over 3,800 patent families in countries around the world.
 The purchase included standards-essential patents for 3G and LTE cellular technologies and other patents related to smartphones and tablets.

 In May 2015, Lenovo revealed a new logo at Lenovo Tech World in Beijing, with the slogan "Innovation Never Stands Still" (创新无止境).
 Lenovo's new logo, created by Saatchi, can be changed by its advertising agencies and sales partners, within restrictions, to fit the context.
-It has a lounging "e" and is surrounded by a box that can be changed to use a relevant scene, solid color, or photograph.
+It has a lounging "e" (similar to the Google logo) and is surrounded by a box that can be changed to use a relevant scene, solid color, or photograph.
 Lenovo's Chief Marketing Officer David Roman said, "When we first started looking at it, it wasn't about just a change in typography or the look of the logo.
 We asked 'If we really are a net-driven, customer-centric company, what should the logo look like?'
 We came up with the idea of a digital logo first [...] designed to be used on the internet and adaptable to context."

 In early June 2015, Lenovo announced plans to sell up to US$650 million in five-year bonds denominated in Chinese yuan.
 The bonds were sold in Hong Kong with coupon ranging from 4.95% to 5.05%.
 This is only the second sale of bonds in Lenovo's history.
 Financial commentators noted that Lenovo was paying a premium to list the bonds in yuan given relatively low costs for borrowing in US dollars.

 Lenovo said that its x86 servers will be available to all its channel partners.
 Lenovo plans to cut prices on x86 products in order to gain market share.
 This goes in alliance with IBM's vision of the future around cloud technologies and their own POWER processor architecture.

-Lenovo's acquisition of IBM's businesses is arguably one of the greatest case studies on merging massive international enterprises.
-Though this acquisition in 2005 ultimately resulted in success, the integration of the businesses had a difficult and challenging beginning.
-Lenovo had employees from different cultures, different backgrounds, and different languages.
-These differences caused misunderstandings, hampering trust and the ability to build a new corporate culture.
-At the end of its first two years, Lenovo Group had met many of its original challenges, including integrating two disparate cultures in the newly formed company, maintaining the Think brand image for quality and innovation, and improving supply chain and manufacturing efficiencies.
-However, Lenovo had failed to meet a key objective of the merger: leveraging the combined strength of the two companies to grow volume and market share.
-In order to achieve success, Lenovo embraced diversify at multiple levels- business model, culture, and talent.
-By 2015, Lenovo grew into the world's number 1 PC maker, number 3 smartphone manufacturer and number 3 in the production of tablet computers.